OUR PILOT

 The North East of Ghana is increasingly vulnerable to human trafficking due to longstanding ethnic conflicts around Bawku, porous borders with Burkina Faso and Togo, and a prevalent culture of banditry and illicit trafficking.
 Recent armed lawlessness, ethnically motivated attacks against bus passengers in Walewale and on routes north to Bawku and population displacements from Togo are laying fertile ground for traffickers.
 These factors, compounded by the presence and activities of jihadist groups in the Sahel Region exploiting the region’s instability, underscore the critical need for a focused human trafficking intervention program in this area.
 You can read a fuller explanation of why we chose to loacte our pilot project in Northern Ghana on our page Why Northern Ghana.

-The Hope Education Project will launch its pilot project in one of the areas of most need: Tamale, Northern Region.
-We have secured permission from the Ghana Education Service to run the pilot between January and February 2025 in three Junior High Schools in the Tamale Metropolitan and Sagnerigu Districts.
-We will also be running a community program for the parents of the school children.
-Increasingly through the internet and NGO programs like HEP’s, children are acquiring knowledge before their parents so it is vital to bring the parents along with the children’s learnings.
+The Hope Education Project will launch its pilot program in one of the areas of greatest need: Tamale, in the Northern Region of Ghana.
+We have secured permission from the Ghana Education Service to run the pilot between February and March 2025 in three Junior High Schools within the Tamale Metropolitan and Sagnerigu Districts.
+Additionally, we will be conducting a community program for the parents of the schoolchildren.
+As children increasingly gain knowledge through the internet and programs like HEP’s, it is vital to ensure that parents are engaged and can support their children’s learning.